Alice Ravenhill: Emigration to Canada

-In 1910, Ravenhill emigrated to Canada and settled at Shawnigan Lake on Vancouver Island with her sister Edith, brother Horace, and Horace's son Leslie.
-She planned to stay only three or four years until her nephew was sufficiently independent.
-World War I intervened, the beloved nephew was killed in the Second Battle of Ypres, and Ravenhill never returned to England.
 She organized branches of the Women's Institute and travelled extensively throughout the United States and Canada as a lecturer, until accepting the post as Director of Home Economics at the State College in Logan, Utah.
 Ravenhill held this position until 1919 at which point she became very ill and had to return to British Columbia to convalesce for several years in Victoria with nursing care by her sister Edith.